-Data Review, Verification and Validation
+22. Data Review, Verification and Validation

-• How to review data and make decisions regarding accepting, rejecting, or qualifying the data including a brief statement of what will be done, by whom
+- How to review data, assess their quality and make decisions regarding accepting, rejecting, or qualifying the data. - Who will perform these tasks.

-All field forms are reviewed by the sector's technical leader and then by the Project Manager.
+All field forms are reviewed by the sector's technical leader and then by the project manager.
 There are not specific criteria for validating the data.
-The Project Manager uses best professional judgment in deciding to accept, qualify or reject the data.
+The project manager uses best professional judgment in deciding to accept, qualify or reject the data.
 The project manager can review several sections of the field form to see if they make sense together.
-Site photos and follow-up visits to questionable sites should also be used during the review process.
+Site photos and follow-up visits to questionable sites will be used during the review process as necessary.

-The ratings for 'Impact' and items listed under 'Description' and 'Size' should all be somewhat consistent.
+The ratings for 'Impact' and items listed under 'Description of Problem' and 'Size/Area' should be consistent and appropriate.
 For example, small sites with only 'slight surface erosion' should probably not be listed as 'high impact' sites.
 Project managers should also check forms to see if types of problems and solutions match.
 For example, a site with an unstable culvert should have some culvert-related recommendations listed.
-Similarly, Project Managers should review the 'Recommendations' and 'Size' to see if the 'Cost' rating is appropriate.
+Similarly, project managers should review the 'Recommendations' and 'Size/Area' to see if the 'Cost' rating is appropriate.
 For example, a small site with 'mulch' as the only recommendation should probably have a 'low cost' rating.

-Validation and Verification Methods
+23. Validation and Verification Methods

 - Procedures you use to validate and verify data.
-This can include, for example, comparing computer entries to field data sheets; looking for data gaps; analyzing quality control data such as chain of custody information, spikes, and equipment calibration; checking calculations; examining raw data for outliers or nonsensical readings; and reviewing graphs, tables and charts - Description of how errors, if detected, will be corrected, and how results will be conveyed to data users
+This can include, for example, comparing computer entries to field data sheets; looking for data gaps; and mapping GIS coordinates. - Description of how errors, if detected, will be corrected, and how results will be conveyed to data users.

-Methods for verification and validation of data, including review/proofing procedures are outlined in the Data management and Data Review, Verification and Validation sections.
-Any decisions regarding the usability of data will be ultimately left to the Project Manager; however the Project Manager may consult DEA staff.
-When it is found that data do not meet the quality objectives or do not adhere to the quality control measures, the Program Manager may determine what corrective action must be taken.
-Incomplete data may lead to the need for re-assessment of particular sections or reaches if it is found that the data are insufficient to meet project goals.

-When data quality is poor, the Project Manager may choose to have the sector reassessed or verified, or include a written explanation with the data.
+Methods for verification and validation of data, including review/proofing procedures are outlined in the Data Management and Data Review, Verification and Validation sections.
+Any decisions regarding the usability of data will be ultimately left to the project manager; however, the project manager may consult DEA staff.
+When it is found that data do not meet the quality objectives or do not adhere to the quality control measures, the project manager determines what corrective action must be taken.
+Incomplete data may necessitate a re-survey particular sections or reaches if the data are insufficient to meet project goals.
+When data quality is poor, the project manager may choose to have the sector re-surveyed or data verified or may include a written explanation with the data in any project reports.